This blog will discuss the pink lady medication, a type of prescription medication used to treat severe acid reflux.

 - TRY A GINGER TEA: Ginger can sometimes help calm the stomach and can help to reduce symptoms of acid reflux.

 The question now becomes: what happens if my acid reflux doesn’t respond to all of these precautions and actions?

 Normally, the first line of action is to take medications such as:

 - Antacids (could be found over-the-counter and known as Tums and contains calcium carbonate) with gradual strengths.
 There are also antacids composed of aluminum hydroxide, sodium bicarbonate, or magnesium-based antacids.
 Generally, antacids work by neutralizing the hydrochloric stomach acid, producing salts, water, and carbon dioxide gas (the burping happening after you take your antacid).

-- The second thing you can try is the histamine H2-receptor antagonists.
-Those types of medications are normally available over-the-counter such as Ranitidine (the generic medicine), and Zantac (the brand name).
-It is noteworthy that although Ranitidine is commercially available sometimes, there are shortages from the manufacturers in its production.
-In that case, you can get a prescription from a doctor and ask your local compounding pharmacy to compound it for you.
+- You can also try the histamine H2-receptor antagonists.
+Those types of medications are normally available over-the-counter such as Ranitidine (the generic medicine) and Zantac (the brand name).
+It is noteworthy that although Ranitidine is commercially available, sometimes, there are shortages from the manufacturers in its production.
+In that case, you can get a prescription from a doctor and ask your local compounding pharmacy (for example, Chaparral Pharmacy) to compound it for you.

-For these family of medications, the side effects could be dizziness, headache, and diarrhea.
+For this family of medications, the side effects could be dizziness, headache, and diarrhea.

-- Third thing is to talk to your doctor about taking proton pump inhibitors such as Omeprazole.
+- The third thing is to talk to your doctor about taking proton pump inhibitors such as Omeprazole.